ueabu/project-bingo/README.md

 # project-bingo
-Project is an app that shows the nearest dog park around a user.
+Project-x is an app that shows the nearest lamas park around a user.

 It uses the google maps api to show the parks.